 This is part of a collection of videos showing step-by-step solutions for Edexcel A-Level Mathematics past papers.

-This page covers Questions and Worked Solutions for Edexcel AS Maths Paper 1 May/June 2019, 8MA0/22.
+This page covers Questions and Worked Solutions for Edexcel AS Maths Paper 1 October 2020, 8MA0/22.

 More A Levels Past Papers

-The other end of the rope is attached to another small ball, Q, of mass 0.6 kg, that hangs freely below the pulley.
+The other end of the string is attached to another small ball Q of mass 3m.

-(c) State one limitation of the model that will affect the accuracy of your answer to part (a).
+(b) State one limitation of the model, apart from ignoring air resistance, that will affect the accuracy of your answer to part (a).

-A particle, P, moves along a straight line such that at time t seconds, t ≥ 0, the velocity of P,
+A particle P moves along a straight line such that at time t seconds, t 0, after leaving